!-- Facebook Pixel Code -->

-Choti Diwali, i.e. the second day of Diwali which will fall on 6th November (Tuesday) in 2018, is observed as Tamil Deepavali, Narak Chaturdashi or Roop Chaturdashi (Roop Chaudash.)
+Choti Diwali, i.e. the third day of Diwali which will fall on Saturday, 14 November 2020, is observed as Tamil Deepavali, Narak Chaturdashi or Roop Chaturdashi (Roop Chaudash.)
 It is also well-known as Chhoti Diwali as it falls just a day before the festival Diwali.
-It is said to be the day which removes the evil inside and thus worshippers visit crematorium during midnight for offering Puja to the Goddess of darkness and to Veer Vetal.
-The rituals are region specific and followed by people according to the mythological happenings they believe.
+It is said to be the day that removes the evil inside and thus worshippers visit crematorium at midnight for offering Puja to the Goddess of darkness and to Veer Vetal.
+The rituals are region-specific and followed by people according to the mythological happenings they believe.
 In some places such as Gujarat and other nearby states, this day is celebrated as Kali Chaudas or Bhut Chaturdashi.
 Kali means Black i.e. dark and Chaudas means fourteenth.
 It is celebrated on the fourteenth day of the dark half of the Kartik month during Chaturdashi Tithi at the time of Diwali festival.

-• Waking up early and taking bath in the morning before sunrise (Abhyangsnan) is considered favourable.
-Abhyangsnan is also suggested which means taking holy bathe in a sacred River early morning.
+• Waking up early and taking a bath in the morning before sunrise (Abhyangsnan) is considered favorable.
+Abhyangsnan is also suggested which means taking a holy bath in a sacred river early morning.
 It is a belief that this washes away all the sin and evil vibes.
-It is also said that Abhyangsnan helps in boosting blood circulation and make the skin smooth and flawless.
+It is also said that Abhyangsnan helps in boosting blood circulation and makes the skin smooth and flawless.

-• It is also said that massaging your body on this eminent day with aromatic oil and ubtan-a paste of besan, milk, kesar, oil, chandan, haldi is highly useful and effective.
+• It is also said that massaging your body on this eminent day with aromatic oil and obtain-a paste of besan, milk, Kesar, oil, Chandan, Haldi is highly useful and effective.
 After Massaging gently with the ubtan over your body, rinse it with cold water.

 • Wearing new outfits after the bath is also beneficial.